All Products

 Note

-For Red Hat and CentOS 5, we recommend that you upgrade the kernel version to 5.11 before you install the virtio driver.
+For Red Hat and CentOS 5, we recommend upgrading the kernel version to 5.11 before you install the virtio driver.

 Note

-In this example, the linux-4.4.24.tar.gz kernel installation package is used on the CentOS operating system.
-You must modify the commands based on the kernel version of your operating system.
+In this example, the linux-4.4.24.tar.gz kernel installation package is used in the CentOS operating system.
+Modify the commands based on the kernel version of your operating system.

-1. Run the following command to install the components that are required to compile the kernel:
+1. Run the following command to install the components required for kernel compilation:

 yum install -y ncurses-devel gcc make wget